Website vs Blog, what’s the difference, and how do you know which one you actually need?

-Today, it’s possible to either run a blog as a standalone content environment, or to place a blog within a larger website.
-Some of the world’s most popular sites, such as Huffington Post, TMZ, Mashable and Business Insider are all blogs.
+Today, it’s possible to either run a blog as a standalone content environment or to place a blog within a larger website.
+Some of the world’s most popular sites, such as Huffington Post, TMZ, Mashable, and Business Insider are all blogs.

 What is a Website?
 Introducing Websites

 Websites are more diverse, broad solutions for companies seeking to build an online presence than the average “blog”.
-While blogs focus exclusively on content, websites can include multimedia content, landing pages and more, all collated under a single domain.
+While blogs focus exclusively on content, websites can include multimedia content, landing pages, and more, all collated under a single domain.
 Websites are usually hosted with “web hosting services”, which allow various pages and pieces of content to be accessed anywhere.

 Websites are versatile.
-One key difference between a website and a blog, is while blogs are typically used only for content marketing, websites can be used for selling products and services online, displaying information about a business, and even highlighting personal portfolios.
+One key difference between a website and a blog is while blogs are typically used only for content marketing, websites can be used for selling products and services online, displaying information about a business, and even highlighting personal portfolios.

 These days, most website building platforms, including WordPress, offer customers the opportunity to embed blogs into their sites.
 However, it is possible to run a website without having any blog content included at all.
 It all depends on the kind of site you’re trying to create.

-Blog vs Website: The Difference between a website and a blog
+Blog vs Website: The Difference Between a Website and a Blog

+How is a blog different from a website?
 The core difference between a blog and a website is usually its focus.

 Blogs are focused on content, while websites can be used for a range of different purposes.
 With a blog, content is presented in reverse chronological order, using “blog posts”.
 With a website, you build a static environment where content is organized in pages, and updated less frequently.